angeliski/vue-tabulator/docs/guide/README.md

 The update strategy is responsible for how data is updated in the Tabulator instance.
 The default value is `DATA`.

-You can change the update strategy to `REPLACE` in order to use the method [setReplace](http://tabulator.info/docs/4.2/update#alter-replace).
+- You can change the update strategy to `REPLACE` in order to use the method [setReplace](http://tabulator.info/docs/4.2/update#alter-replace).
+- You can change the update strategy to `UPDATE` in order to use the method [updateData](http://tabulator.info/docs/4.2/update#alter-update).

 ```html
 <VueTabulator